 Iron is the one mineral women are educated about time and time again, especially in our childbearing years.
 It’s needed to get oxygen to all the tissues in the body, a healthy immune system and healthy pregnancies.

-Most people think of being tired when it comes to iron deficiency anemia, which is one
+Most people think of being tired when it comes to iron deficiency anemia, which is one of the major symptoms.
+The overall biggest sign and symptom of low iron is a generally poor quality of life.
+That may sound strange, but low iron can have the following effects:3

 - Decreased cognitive function